daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 trombone: o3 e8 f g a b > c d e4.
 {% endhighlight %}

 `tempo!` sets the tempo for all instruments, at the specific time in the score where you place it.
+Try playing around with this bit of Alda code, moving the `(tempo!
+200)` to different places in the score.
+Try out some different tempos other than 200 bpm.

 ## Markers